SAML-Toolkits/python3-saml/README.md

         // attributeConsumingService. nameFormat, attributeValue and
         // friendlyName can be ommited
         "attributeConsumingService": {
+                // OPTIONAL: only specifiy if SP requires this.
+                // index is an integer which identifies the attributeConsumingService used
+                // to the SP.
+OneLogin toolkit supports configuring only one attributeConsumingService
+                // but in certain cases the SP requires a different value.
+Defaults to '1'.
+                // "index": '1',
                 "serviceName": "SP test",
                 "serviceDescription": "Test Service",
                 "requestedAttributes": [